Linda-hub-spec/Book_library/README.md

 h2 database,

-HOW TO RUN THE APPLICATION
-The application uses an in-memory db.
+#HOW TO RUN THE APPLICATION : The application uses an in-memory db.
 To run the applicaiton:

 pull the code from git
 run: mvn clean package